 The Tour de Menlo offers four rest/water stops and a delicious post-ride lunch catered by Lutticken's Deli at Menlo-Atherton High School.
 The course will be well-marked with Route Arrows, and Rotary Club members will give directions at critical intersections.
 A telephone-dispatched SAG vehicle will patrol the entire route to make sure all riders safely complete the course.

 The ride starts and finishes at Menlo-Atherton High School, 555 Middlefield Road in Atherton, where there is plenty of free parking.
 Register and begin the 100 kilometer ride after 8 a.m.
 Riders doing the 35 and 46 mile rides are asked to leave after 9 a.m. so as not to arrive back at M-A before lunch is prepared.

 Lunch - Cross the finish line and chow down

 Registration includes lunch, served from noon to 2:30 p.m. at Menlo-Atherton High School.
-Non-rider lunch tickets may be purchased for $10 each.
+Lunch tickets for non-riders and second helpings may be purchased for $10 each.

 As this event supports need-based scholarships for local high school students and 10 nonprofits supported by the Almanac's Holiday Fund, we are not able to provide refunds for registration or other charges.
 We suggest that anyone not able to use their registration to market it to other riders.